SDFIdk/skraafoto_tile_public/README.md

 ### Request timeout
 Environment variable `COGTILER_REQUEST_TIMEOUT` sets the timeout in seconds for http requests against the upstream server hosting the COG.

+### Cache control
+Environment variable `COGTILER_CACHE_MAX_AGE` sets the number of seconds a browser is allowed to cache responses from this API.

 ### Header bytes
 `cogtiler` fetches a predefined number of bytes from the beginning af the file, if the header is bigger than this then more roundtrips are made.